 Food Frequency Questionnaire

 When using the full FFQ or nutrients derived from FFQ (from any survey) Professor Graham Giles should be contacted Graham.Giles@cancervic.org.au and offered the opportunity (or his representative from Cancer Council Victoria) to collaborate in any publications.

 Where the food frequency questionnaire has been used, Cancer Council Victoria must be acknowledged with the statement "The authors thank Professor Graham Giles of the Cancer Epidemiology Centre of Cancer Council Victoria, for permission to use the Dietary Questionnaire for Epidemiological Studies (Version 2), Melbourne: Cancer Council Victoria, 1996."
 Furthermore, all parties are to notify each other before presenting any DQES data at a conference, seminar or other forum, and, where appropriate, must provide copies of the presentation, papers etc. to the Director of the Cancer Epidemiology Centre.

+Additional funding agencies should also be acknowledged if this is applicable.
 The acknowledgement may refer to any other persons who have provided comments, advice, support or other input into the paper, who are not already listed as authors.
 Permission should be sought from these persons before including their names.